arbaouimehdi/stylelint-rules/CODING-GUIDELINES.md

 }
 ```

-# Spacing
+## Spacing

-CSS rules should be comma separated but live on new lines
+CSS rules should be comma-separated but live on new lines
 ```json
 "selector-list-comma-newline-after": "always"
 ```